Yasmin-FY/llm-safety-silencing/CONTRIBUTING.md

-# How to contribute to Safety Silencing in Public LLMs
+# How to Contribute to Safety Silencing in Public LLMs

 ## Did you find a mistake?
 - Ensure the bug was not already reported by searching on GitHub under [Issues](https://github.com/Yasmin-FY/llm-safety-silencing/issues).